Kitzbühel

-Kitzbühel (/de/, also: /de/; /bar/) is a medieval town situated in the Kitzbühel Alps along the river Kitzbüheler Ache in Tyrol, Austria, about 100 km east of the state capital Innsbruck and is the administrative centre of the Kitzbühel district (Bezirk).
-Kitzbühel is one of the most famous and exclusive ski resorts in the world.
-It is frequented primarily by the international high society and has the most expensive real estate in Austria.
+Kitzbühel (/de/ /de/; Kitzbiché /bar/) is a medieval town situated in the Kitzbühel Alps along the river Kitzbüheler Ache in Tyrol, Austria, about 100 km east of the state capital Innsbruck, and is the administrative centre of the Kitzbühel District (Bezirk).
+Kitzbühel is one of the most famous and exclusive ski resorts in the world and is frequented by the international high society.
+The world's hardest ski race Hahnenkamm Races is a yearly event that attracts the attention of ski fans around the world.
+Kitzbühel's real estate continuously ranks among the world's most expensive.
 The proximity to Munich has made it a preferred location for vacation homes among the German elite.

 Geography

 Kitzbühel is situated in the Kitzbühel Alps between Zell am See and Innsbruck.
 It lies in the Leukental valley on the Kitzbüheler Ache river.

 The town is subdivided into the municipalities of Am Horn, Aschbachbichl, Badhaussiedlung, Bichlach, Ecking, Felseneck, Griesenau, Griesenauweg, Gundhabing, Hagstein, Hausstatt, Henntal, Jodlfeld, Kaps, Mühlau, Obernau, Schattberg, Seereith, Siedlung Frieden, Am Sonnberg, Sonnenhoffeld, Staudach, Stockerdörfl and Zephirau.

 The neighbouring municipalities are Aurach bei Kitzbühel, Jochberg, Kirchberg in Tirol, Oberndorf in Tirol, Reith bei Kitzbühel, St. Johann in Tirol and Fieberbrunn.

 Kitzbühel's historic centre is mainly car-free and hosts a large selection of luxury shops, cafés and fine dining restaurants.